hpsaturn/hpsaturn.github.io/_posts/2024-12-09-espcoredump-platformio-arduino.md

 cd ~/.platformio/packages/framework-espidf
 ```

-You only run a basic hello world in PlatformIO using `framework = espidf`.
+You only should run a basic hello world in PlatformIO using `framework = espidf`.

 # References